sorebear/img-load-manager/README.md

 ```

-Then, place the following tag wherever you would like to load an image.
-Make sure the string passed in is pointing to the image you want to display.
+Then, place the following tag wherever you would like to load an image, passing in the path to your desired image as the argument for ImgLdr().

 ```
-<?php new imgLdr("images/your-image.jpg"); ?>
+<?php new ImgLdr("images/your-image.jpg"); ?>
 ```